21han/udacity/README.md

 ##  Udacity Project Collections

-What's the point of all the late night learnings if a man(woman) doesn't share his(her) knowledge?
+What's the point of all the late night learnings without sharing?
 This project dedicates to documenting learning on Udacity, whether the learning come from a course or a Nanodegree program.

 ## Motivation